Times are tough, but we’re still driving new resea… - The Lily Foundation

 The new Lily-funded projects include:

-Treatment Study - Transcranial Direct Current Stimulation
+Treatment study – Transcranial Direct Current Stimulation

 Transcranial direct current stimulation is a potential new treatment for epileptic seizures, which are common in people with mitochondrial diseases.
 It works by applying a very low electrical current to specific parts of the brain.
 Painless and non-invasive, the technique has been shown to calm epileptic seizures in specific cases when medication is not effective.
 This study aims to see if it can be used successfully to treat patients with mitochondrial epilepsy which can often be very challenging to manage.

-Review of POLG Research Literature
+Review of POLG research literature

 POLG mitochondrial disease can cause a range of debilitating symptoms which can present at any age with varying levels of severity.
 The aim of the study is to extensively review published literature to provide a deeper understanding of POLG, identify potential treatments and therapies, and improve clinical management of the disease to improve the lives of patients.

-Development of the RUDY Patient Database
+Development of the RUDY patient database

 Involving patients in research is vital for increasing understanding of mitochondrial disease.
 RUDY (Rare Undiagnosed Diseases Study) is a secure platform which allows patients to submit health data for research purposes.
 This project funds the upgrade of this platform to include a mitochondrial disease profile which will allow patients to submit information about their disease experience.
 This resource will improve the quality of mitochondrial research and help ensure a patient-centric approach to clinical care.
-We are grateful to our fellow mito charity My Mito Mission for providing additional funding support for this project.
+We are grateful to our fellow mitochondrial disease charity My Mito Mission for providing additional funding support for this project.

-We will be sharing more news about each of these projects in the coming months, along with updates about other Lily-funded research projects.
+We’ll be sharing more news about each of these projects in the coming months, along with updates about other Lily-funded research projects.
 Make sure you subscribe to our newsletter to stay informed.

 Donate today

-Donate through JustGiving to help us continue funding life-changing research – it’s our best hope of finding effective treatments to improve the lives of mito patients.
+Donate through JustGiving to help us continue funding life-changing research – it’s our best hope of finding effective treatments to improve the lives of mitochondrial disease patients.